ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-to-an-athlete-dying-young-by-a-e-housman/SportsAthlete.md

 categories:
   - Poem
 tags: ["Injuries,", "Diminishment of Skills from Aging,", "Stars and Megastars",]
-draft: yes
+draft:
 ---

 A.E.
-Housman chose the metaphor from sports, but conveys more broadly a truth about reputation: celebrities often outlive their fame, and ungracefully, if *the name died before the man*.
+Housman chose a metaphor from sports, but his poem conveys more broadly a truth about reputation: celebrities often outlive their fame, and ungracefully, if *the name died before the man*.
 By ironic contrast, the young winner of a footrace -- *that early-laurelled head* -- died within a short time thereafter, while the laurel garland of his honor remained fresh.
 The poem brings to mind other aspects of Sports.

 <!--more-->